 Looking to go on a California vacation?
 Grab our free travel guide to help you explore California.

-For NorCal residents, weather can be erratic when traveling from city to city.
-A triple-digit temp in Sacramento could easily dip to 80-degrees after just a three-hour drive to Tahoe.
+For NorCal residents, the weather can be erratic when traveling from city to city.
+A triple-digit temp in Sacramento could easily dip to 80 degrees after just a three-hour drive to Tahoe.